 And the last problem is about the division of activities on a territorial basis.
-At the moment, the author conducted research within the framework of his dissertation on the example of St. Petersburg and in the context of the higher education sector of the selected city.
+At the moment, the author conducted research within the framework of his master's thesis on the example of St. Petersburg and in the context of the higher education sector of the selected city.
 However, St. Petersburg is considered one of the educational capital of Russia and students have a huge potential to participate in various events, often receive prizes and awards, not only in different cities of the country, but also in different countries.
 Therefore, according to the author, it is also necessary to post information on the portal not only about regional events, but also about extracurricular activities throughout Russia, to which our students can be admitted and invited.
 This is also simply put in a separate tab for all-Russian events.

 The most important and obvious question that arises in this section of recommendations is: for whom does the author develop proposals?
 Who will lead the platform?
 After talking with the chairman of the Committee on Science and Higher Education, it turned out that the Committee is extremely interested in such a resource and is ready to take on management functions for it.
 Then the author turned to the software and service department with questions about the implementation.
 Programmers believe that at the moment, due to limited technical resources and restrictions of the authorities in terms of collecting personal data, authorization, and other things, this kind of portal can only be made informational.
 The author put forward a proposal to automate the portal, that is, to make it possible for the organizers to upload content independently.
 As we have already found out, press releases and newsletters will be placed in a special unified template.
 Here it is necessary to return to the question of the control function, which must be disclosed separately.
 Which organizers will be able to upload and distribute information, and how the dropout will take place.
 The control function that the committee performs can be transformed into criteria.
 They are initially posted on the website for organizations that want to upload and post information on the platform.
 But if we consider the creation of such a platform at this stage, then according to programmers, this process of loading content can not be immediately automated for the same reasons.
 Therefore, there is only one way - to add content to the portal manually.
 That is, a performer is assigned who is responsible for posting information and filling the site.
 That is, instead of preparing and sending a letter, tracking its admission to the university, this person will be responsible for uploading it to the site.
 Yes, there is still a human resource involved, but still in this scenario, the chain is already reduced to the Committee, which will be the end point of the message transmission.
 That is, the organizers send it to the governor, then it goes down to the Committee, but the committee, in turn, does not send information to universities, but immediately places it on a separate resource - a platform about extracurricular activities.
 Moreover, with the appearance of such a portal, the organizers will be notified about it and it will be in their own interests to shorten the way of transmitting information and send requests directly to the Committee, and not through the highest state bodies.
 So the transfer time and time will be reduced.